Lidpvs/intensive_station_calculator/README.md

 temperature and diuresis

--Save the patient
+Save the patient

--Review or update the patient later
+Review or update the patient later

--Recalculate values after new analysis input
+Recalculate values after new analysis input

--Open and review saved history
+Open and review saved history

----

-Why this project matters
+# Why this project matters

 This project combines medical domain knowledge with Python application development.